-Transcripts - You may obtain copies of your official academic transcript from the Registrar's office in the Hedrick Administration Building.
+Transcripts - You may obtain copies of your official academic transcript from the Registrar's office in the Hedrick Administration Building or online at www.catawba.edu/registrar .
 Each official transcript costs \$10.00.
 Unofficial transcripts are free.

 Academic Grievances - The specific procedure for due process of the resolution of a complaint is as follow: